-We have three Service Provide Awareness Training workshops coming up in different locations for NSW in 2017.
+We have four Service Provide Awareness Training workshops coming up in different locations for NSW in 2018.

 See more info about this very popular workshop on the Family Planning NSW website or follow the links below to immediately register for upcoming workshops run in partnership with Family Planning NSW.

 13 September 2018

 |Port Macquarie||Thursday 25 October 2018||Apply now

 18 October 2018

 This workshop is aimed at service providers and carers to allow them to explore the issues they may face when assisting people with disability to access the sex industry.

 Disability service providers, policy officers and carers in New South Wales.

 This workshop is specifically for participants who are connected to a disability organisation or directly support people with disability.
 Sex workers please go to the PDAT workshop page for more information about working with clients with disability.